iredmail/docs/faq/1-file.locations.md

 ## Fail2ban

-Main config file is `/etc/fail2ban/jail.local`.
-All custom settings should be placed in `jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't override your custom settings.
+* Main config file is `/etc/fail2ban/jail.local`.
+All custom settings should be placed in `/etc/fail2ban/jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't override your custom settings.

+* All filter rules are defined in files under `/etc/fail2ban/filters.d/`.
+* Actions are defined in files under `/etc/fail2ban/actions.d/`.

+FreeBSD system is `/usr/local/etc/fail2ban/`.

 ## Roundcube webmail